 Safety and security of minors when they are using electronic mail, chat rooms, and other forms of direct electronic communications;

+Education of minors about appropriate online behavior including interacting with other individuals on social networking websites and in chat rooms and cyberbullying awareness and response.

 Preventing unauthorized access, including “hacking’ and other unlawful activities by minors online;

 Unauthorized disclosure, use and dissemination of personal information regarding minors; and

-Restricting minor’s access to materials harmful to them.
+Restricting minor’s access to materials that are deemed obscene, child pornography, or harmful to minors.

+A technology protection measure may be disabled by the Board’s designee during use by an adult to enable access for bona fide research or other lawful purpose.

-The District shall provide reasonable public notice of, and at least one (1) public hearing or meeting to address and communicate its Internet safety measures.
+The District shall provide reasonable public notice of, and at least one (1) public hearing or meeting to address and communicate its initial Internet safety measures.

 Specific expectations for appropriate Internet use shall be reflected in the District’s code of acceptable behavior and discipline including appropriate orientation for staff and students.